-On October 27, 2021, PRMI will begin mailing notification letters to the 453 Maine residents pursuant to Me.
+Beginning today, the Energy Coop mailed a notification letter to each of the five Maine residents in accordance with Me.
 Rev. Stat.
 Tit.
-10, §1348.
+10, §1348 via United States First-Class mail.
 A copy of the notification letter is attached.
-PRMI has established a dedicated, toll-free call center where individuals may obtain more information regarding the incident and is offering affected individuals complimentary identity protection services.
+The Energy Coop will offer each of the Maine residents a complimentary one-year subscription to identity monitoring services through IDX.
+The Energy Coop has also established a dedicated, toll-free call center that individuals can call to obtain more information regarding the incident.